harshvardhaniimi/personal-website/content/blogs/_index.md

 ---
 title: Blizzard of Random Thoughts
 description: |
-  I usually pen down my thoughts here.
+  I usually pen down my thoughts here drawing heavily from anecdotes and personal experiences.
+You would also find some posts on working with R.
 author: "Harshvardhan"
 show_post_thumbnail: false
 show_author_byline: false